 Special Worship Services

 There are two special worship services that we look forward to each year.
-The first one takes place in August or September with the Blessing of the Backpacks at the beginning of the new school year.
+The first one takes place in August or September with the Blessing of the Backpacks and the Collection of School Supplies at the beginning of the new school year.
 The second one takes place in November with the Blessing of the Operation Christmas Child Shoe Boxes.

 Blessing of the Backpacks